Latent Semantic Indexing: Why It Won’t Benefit Your SEO

 There isn’t any harm in using synonyms throughout your content for the purpose of enrichment, but to suggest that the use of LSI is responsible for how Google uses semantically related words and synonyms is not necessarily helpful or correct.

-Dispelling all of the misinformation regarding LSI is extremely ideal if we want to create trust amongst our readers and digital marketers.
+Dispelling all of the misinformation regarding LSI is ideal if we want to create trust amongst our readers and digital marketers.

 If you do want to make strides with semantic approaches, use methods that Google have documented and understand, such as structured data, related words, context and word vectors as well as making sure the technical aspects of your site are up to scratch.